laher/goxc/README.md

 For repeatable builds (and some extra options), it is recomended to use goxc with one or more configuration file(s) to save and re-run compilations.

-To create a config file, just use the -wc (write config) option.
+To create a config file (`.goxc.json`), just use the -wc (write config) option.

 	goxc -wc -d=../site/downloads -bc="linux windows" xc -GOARM=7

 You can also use multiple config files to support different paremeters for each platform.

+The following would add a 'local' config file, `.goxc.local.json`.
+This file's contents will override `.goxc.json`.
+The idea of the .local.json files is to git-ignore them - for any local parameters which you only want on this particular computer, but not for other users or even for yourself on other computers/OS's.

+	goxc -wlc -d=../site/downloads

 The configuration file(s) feature is documented in much more detail in [the wiki](https://github.com/laher/goxc/wiki/config)